tengznaim/anney-robot/README.md

    capture = cv.VideoCapture(CHANGE_THIS)
    ```

-### Limitations
+## Limitations

 1. The speech recognition module could interpret quantities in string form or numeric form (eg. "satu" or 1).
 When the orders are interpreted in string form, there is a limitation in normalizing them into numbers.
 The current implementation only normalizes quantities from 1-9.
 2. The object detection module is highly sensitive to the performance of the model.
-Since the model is not fully tuned, it can missclassify the detected foods with many being classified as "satay" and "nasi_goreng".
+Since the model is not fully tuned, it can misclassify the detected foods with many being classified as "satay" and "nasi_goreng".
    - "mee_goreng" is also the worst performing class as the training dataset had the least number of images for this class and they were of low quality.
    - This also means that the fulfillment of the orders in the object module can be inaccurate as the model can detect an empty plate as "nasi goreng"
 3. Speech recognition also resulted in detected foods having different spelling compared to our defined class labels. (eg. **mi goreng** instead of **mee goreng** and **sate** instead of **satay**)
 4. The frame rate for object detection is lower due to object tracking rather than continuous detection and classification.
 5. There is no error handling for when the ordered food is not in the classes defined.
 For example, **"I want to order tiga kerusi"** is accidentally taken as a valid order.

-### Contributions
+### Contributors

 1. Muhammad Afiq Irfan bin Manor | [GitHub](https://github.com/Fiquee)
 2. Khairol Hazeeq bin Khairol Nizat | [GitHub](https://github.com/kerolzeeq)